 - The trouble with accessing downloadable add-on content

-Fortunately, rebuilding your PS4’s database can help address the above issues, and even if you’re not currently suffering from said issues, rebuilding the database is still a good idea if it has been a while since your last rebuild (or if you’d never rebuilt it at all and you’ve had your PS4 console for a time).
+Fortunately, rebuilding your PS4’s database can help address the above issues.
+Even if you’re not currently suffering from said issues.
+Rebuilding the database is still a good idea if it has been a while since your last rebuild. (or if you’ve never rebuilt it and had your PS4 console for a time).

 How to Rebuild Your PS4 Database

-- Make sure your PS4 is entirely powered down and that your Dual shock 4 controller is connected to the console via a USB cable.
+- Make sure your PS4 is entirely powered down and that your Dual shock 4 controllers is connected to the console via a USB cable.

 - Boot up the PS4 in safe mode.
 This is done by pressing and holding down the power button until you hear two separate beeps (about seven seconds).

-- Once the PS4 is booted in safe mode, you’ll be taken to a menu with various options.
+- Once the PS4 is booted into safe mode, you’ll be taken to a menu with various options.

 - Select the “Rebuild Database” selection, making sure you don’t accidentally select the “Initialize PS4” option since that will erase all your data.

 - The screen is assumed to go black when the rebuild process is underway, so don’t worry if that happens.
-Depending on how much data you have on your PS4, the rebuild method can take some time, so be patient, and don’t turn your console off while the process is still going.
+Depending on how much data you have on your PS4.
+The rebuild method can take some time.
+So be patient, and don’t turn your console off while the process continues.

-Once the database rebuild process is complete, your PS4 will hopefully be running like new (or at least more unique than how it was performing before the rebuild).
-If you want to assure your PS4 is always in tip-top shape, make sure you perform a database rebuild at least once a month.
+Once the database rebuild process is complete, your PS4 will hopefully run like new. (or at least more unique than how it was before the rebuild).
+If you want to assure your PS4 is always in tip-top shape.
+Make sure you perform a database rebuild at least once a month.

 Are There Any Downsides of Rebuilding Your Ps4 Database?